RosieTrainor/BookShelf/README.md

 ChatGPT was also used to refine my user stories where I was unsure how to phrase them.

 Copilot aided me with improving the site's performance.
 As I was only using three icons from bootstrap icons, I stored these locally instead of using Bootstrap Icons CDN.
-Copilot helped take me through linking to SVG's within a templatetag, ensuring they were correctly referenced.
+Copilot helped take me through linking to SVG's within a template tag, ensuring they were correctly referenced.

 I also asked Copilot for further performance enhancements I could implement.
-It suggested using prefetch_realted and select_related on my database queries to avoid repeated queries.
+It suggested using prefetch_related and select_related on my database queries to avoid repeated queries.

 ### Code Generation